bww/kubesecrets/README.md

 Currently the only supported transformations are encoding and decoding leaf / scalar values (`bool`, `int`, `float`, `string`) to and from base64.
 Non-string types are first stringified before they are encoded.
 This allows you to manage your secrets in plain text and easily encode them as Kubernetes expects.

 The output is written to standard output.
-If multiple inputs are specified, they are separated by `\n---\n` in the ouput.
+If multiple inputs are specified, they are separated by `---` on its own line in the ouput.
 If no input files are specified, input is read from standard in.

 ## Installing Kubesecrets